tofflemire/tofflemire.github.io/pages/other_research.md

 <br>
 #### X-ray Spectroscopy of Recurrnet Novae
 <img src="/local_files/TPyx.jpg" width="300" ALIGN="left" HSPACE="25" />
 For my Masters Thesis, I worked with Dr. Marina Orio studying the X-ray spectra of recurrent novae during outburst.
-X-ray grating spectra from <i>Chandra</i> and <i>XMM-Newton</i> probe the hottest clumps of ejected material and
+X-ray grating spectra from <i>Chandra</i> and <i>XMM-Newton</i> are capable of probing the hottest clumps of ejected material and, once they become optically thin, the hot white dwarf (WD) atmosphere itself.
+With two observations during the decay of the 2011 outburst of T Pyxidis, we measured the declining temperature and luminosity of the white dwarf atmosphere.
+The figure to the left presents the modeled WD continuum and emission lines from ejected material from our two observations.
+We also used the He-like triplets of O VIII and N VI as nebluar diagnostics to measure the temperature and density of the ejected material.
+The high densities suggested the ejecta was clumpy in nature -- the ejected mass would be enormous if it were a constant-density shell.
+We also found the X-ray conintuum flux to be periodically varying at the orbital period suggesting temperature inhomogeneities on the WD surface.

 <a href='http://adsabs.harvard.edu/abs/2013ApJ...779...22T' target='blank'> A link to the peer-reviewed paper can be found here.</a>